youneselalaouielrhoul/student-management-spring-boot-crud/README.md

 The WAR file will be generated in the `target/` directory.

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 👨‍💻 Author

-**Younes**

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/student-management-system/issues).

-## 📧 Contact

-If you have any questions or suggestions, feel free to reach out!

----

 ⭐ **If you find this project useful, please consider giving it a star!** ⭐